CERIT-SC/puppet-package_alt/README.md

 # Puppet package\_alternatives module

-This module provides a defined resource `package_alternatives` for easy installation of software packages with different (alternative) names across platforms.
+This module provides a defined type `package_alternatives` for easy installation of software packages with different (alternative) names across platforms.